Nuclear chain reaction: Nuclear power plants and control of chain reactions

 Chain reactions naturally give rise to reaction rates that grow (or shrink) exponentially, whereas a nuclear power reactor needs to be able to hold the reaction rate reasonably constant.
-To maintain this control, the chain reaction criticality must have a slow enough time scale to permit intervention by additional effects (e.g., mechanical control rods or thermal expansion).
+To maintain this control, the chain reaction criticality must have a slow enough time scale to permit intervention by additional effects, such as via mechanical control rods or thermal expansion.
 Consequently, all nuclear power reactors (even fast-neutron reactors) rely on delayed neutrons for their criticality.
 An operating nuclear power reactor fluctuates between being slightly subcritical and slightly delayed-supercritical, but must always remain below prompt-critical.

 It is impossible for a nuclear power plant to undergo a nuclear chain reaction that results in an explosion of power comparable with a nuclear weapon, but even low-powered explosions from uncontrolled chain reactions (that would be considered "fizzles" in a bomb) may still cause considerable damage and meltdown in a reactor.
 For example, the Chernobyl disaster involved a runaway chain reaction, but the result was a low-powered steam explosion from the relatively small release of heat, as compared with a bomb.
-However, the reactor complex was destroyed by the heat, as well as by ordinary burning of the graphite exposed to air.
+However, the reactor complex was destroyed by the generated heat, as well as by ordinary burning of the graphite exposed to air.
 Such steam explosions would be typical of the very diffuse assembly of materials in a nuclear reactor, even under the worst conditions.